csabapalfi/barnet-childcare/README.md

 # Barnet childcare by location

 Finding a nursery in London is tricky.
+Also I wanted to play around with [puppeteer](https://github.com/GoogleChrome/puppeteer) from the Google Chrome team.

 This is a script to scrape [London Borough of Barnet - Childcare by location search](https://familyservices.barnet.gov.uk/PublicEnquiry/Search.aspx?searchID=4) as it's really slow and returns 5 results per page.